canonical/ubuntu-pro-for-wsl/docs/03-restart.md

 8. Start the distro, or distros you installed WSL-Pro-Service in.

 # How to reset Ubuntu Pro for Windows back to factory settings
-If you want to restart UP4W with factory settings, do:
+You can reset UP4W to factory settings following these steps:
-1. Stop the agent and WSL:
+1. Uninstall the package and shut down WSL:
     ```powershell
-    Get-Process -Name "Ubuntu-Pro-Agent" | Stop-Process`
+    Get-AppxPackage -Name "CanonicalGroupLimited.UbuntuProForWindows" | Remove-AppxPackage`
     wsl --shutdown
     ```
-1. Remove folder `$env:LocalAppData\UbuntuPro`.
 2. Remove registry key `HKEY_CURRENT_USER\Software\Canonical\UbuntuPro`.
 3. You're done.
 Next time you start the GUI it'll be like a fresh install.